 Wildlife Damage Control for Traditional and Organic Farmers

-This project addresses the increasing need for County and Reservation Extension educators and Natural Resource Conservation Service (NRCS) personnel to provide education related to wildlife damage control on farms and ranches.
-In addition to requests from traditional farmers, there are increasing wildlife damage control needs from small acreage landowners and organic farmers.
-Organic farmers have limitations on how they can cope with pests, including wildlife pests.
+County and Reservation Extension educators and Natural Resource Conservation Service (NRCS) personnel have increasing requests from organic farmers for information unique to organic farming.
+Coping with pests, including wildlife pests, are among the most common.
 Like the organic farmers themselves, Extension and NRCS personnel lack information on controlling wildlife pests on organic farms.
 The purpose of this project is to provide the training and materials needed to allow educators to address the vertebrate pest control needs of organic and traditional farmers.
-This year we conducted training workshops for Extension and NRCS personnel in Idaho and Montana, completed demonstration sites on private farms and the Flathead Reservation and completed drafts of handbook material and videos.

 As the result of this project and the training received by county and reservation Extension Educators, we estimate 3000 producers will be reached resulting in vertebrate pest control improvements on 300,000 acres.